Average read time: 5 minutes.

 We can make our beauty, even if it isn’t born.
-Snapchat filters can bulge your eyes out, add makeup, and make your face glow.
+Snapchat filters can give you doe eyes, add makeup, and make your face glow.
 Instagram filters can hide acne scars and cellulite thighs.
 On top of that, millions of cosmetic products and services promise us our beauty can be made, can be fixed.

 If we aren’t born “pretty” and we have enough cash, we can treat it.

 Being a woman is difficult.
 (Being a man is difficult too, by the way.)
 It seems we have to work so hard to be accepted as beautiful by others.
 Of course, we want to look our best and that’s normal, but our culture places such a strong emphasis and value on how we visually appear to others, that we often forget the more important characteristic: how we treat others.

 “’Have you ever wondered what makes attractive people attractive?
 I mean, genuinely attractive?
 Magnetic?’
 He pushed on the big glass door and they walked outdoors into the warm September day.
 ‘They love to give.
 That’s why they’re attractive.
 Givers attract.’”

 —From The Go-Giver by Bob Burg and John David Mann